web-extend/web-extend/docs/guide/essentials/project-structure.md

 ## Manifest Generation

-There is no need to manually write `manifest.json` file, WebExtend will generate it automatically based on your project structure.
+There is no need to manually write `manifest.json` file, Bext will generate it automatically based on your project structure.
 The following table shows how your files map to manifest fields:

 | Manifest Keys                    | Source Location                                  |
 | -------------------------------- | ------------------------------------------------ |